Swright88/extending-testing/phase1/05_state_transitions.md

 6. Design a test case that covers all states and all events/transitions at least once i.e. what is the starting state and what events (in what order) are required
-7. Commit your resources (state transition diagram and test case) to GitHub and submit your challenge
+7. Commit your resources (state transition diagram, state transition table and test case) to GitHub and submit your challenge

 | Initial State | Event | Next State |
 |-|-|-|